nanawel/our-shopping-list/README.md

 RewriteRule /(.*)           http://127.0.0.1:8080/$1 [P,L]
 ```

+Replace `127.0.0.1` and `8080` with the IP of the OSL host if your RP is not
+the host itself and/or if you're using another port.

 > Those instructions are given for Apache, but you can easily find the
 > corresponding directives for Nginx with a little search.

-## :construction_worker: Developer installation
+## 👷 Developer installation

-> :whale: This method also uses Docker, but with the local source files mounted
+> 🐋 This method also uses Docker, but with the local source files mounted
 > into the `node` container.

 First of all, clone this project in the directory of your choice.
 Then from it: